A method to measure the integral vertical intensity and angular distribution of atmospheric muons with a stationary plastic scintillator bar detector: Experiment

 \section{Experiment}

 A schematic of the experiment is shown in Figure \ref{fig:exp-schematic}.
 It consists of a PVT-based plastic scintillator bar (Rexon RP-408) with dimensions $100~{\rm cm}\times10~{\rm cm}\times10~{\rm cm}$ with a 3" photomultiplier (PMT) tube (Rexon-R1200P) encased in a mu-metal shield, and attached to each end.
 The bar is wrapped in a reflective aluminum paper cover, an intermediate layer of threaded tape, and an outer layer of black PVC tape.
 The analog sum of the two PMT signals is processed in a self-trigger mode.
 One copy of the summed pulse is sent to a discriminator module whose output triggers the opening a 160~ns wide pulse in a gate generator, which is then input as the ``Gate" signal of a CAEN V965 QDC charge integrator module.
 A second copy of the analog sum of the PMT signals, produced simultaneously with the first one, is sent through a delay module adjusted to fit the signal in the integration gate, and then sent into one of the QDC input channels.
 A CAEN V1718 USB bridge is used to interface with the DAQ computer where the spectrum of the integrated charge of the summed pulse is accumulated.
 With the discriminator level set at $50$~mV, the trigger rate averaged $\sim$410~Hz.
-At this low rate the probability to have two events in the same trigger window is $<10^{-6}$, and the efficiency of the DAQ was measured to be $\epsilon=0.998\pm 0.003$~\%.
+At this low rate the probability to have two events in the same trigger window is $<10^{-6}$, and the efficiency of the DAQ was measured to be $\epsilon=0.998\pm 0.003$~\% for pulses with frequencies below 1~kHz.
+This efficiency was measured sending square pulses to the DAQ which were digitized with pulse heights corresponding to ADC values of 2200, {\it i.e.} slightly above the peak of the muon spectrum.

 The experiment was run in the interior of the Detectors Laboratory at ICN-UNAM in Mexico City (19.33$^\circ$ latitude, 99.19$^\circ$ longitude, 2,268~m sea level altitude, geomagnetic cutoff 8.2~GV \cite{vargas:2013,smart:2009}), under an effective coverage of $\sim$28~cm of concrete and $40$~cm of brick from the ceiling, and $\sim$20~cm of concrete from the walls.
 Spectra were acquired over 5~hr with the detector oriented $\sim$10$^\circ$ from the N-S direction (clock wise looking from above). \\